UKCloud/documentation/articles/vmware/vmw-sd-vls.md

 - **Monitoring and management service.** UKCloud can remotely monitor the VMware products within the environment, alert you of any incidents if appropriate and provide a high level of engagement appropriate with the level of managed services.
 This may include patching, capacity management, performance management or supporting non-VMware products (Storage Array, Physical Network).

-- **Transition services.** UKCloud can provide specialist Professional Services to help you assess your environment, create an actionable cloud strategy and migrate workloads to the UKCloud multi-cloud environment.
+- **Transition services.** UKCloud can provide specialist Professional Services to help you assess your environment, create an actionable cloud strategy and migrate workloads to the UKCloud's multi-cloud environment.
 UKCloud can also provide expert services to help you adopt cloud-native approaches such as DevOps, automation, and containerisation.

 ## Pricing and packaging